geethasohita/oneomeapi/README.md

 ![example workflow](https://github.com/geethasohita/oneomeapi/actions/workflows/github-actions.yml/badge.svg)

-Hello OneOme team, this is a `Flask-SqlAlchemy` application which is deployed on [Heroku](https://oneomeapi.herokuapp.com/).
-I have just put this together to quickly demonstrate for my upcoming code sample interview.
+This is a `Flask-SqlAlchemy` application which is deployed on [Heroku](https://oneomeapi.herokuapp.com/).
 Below are some details regarding this project.

 This app has REST endpoints to Create, Read, Update and Delete `Vaccine` resource in a postgres database.